jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [ ] Is it a *notation* or is it a *run-time*?
         - [ ] (Texts might insist that Encircle is a run-time, while the notation might be the main point of things.)
     - [ ] Over-awareness of pointers?

-#### More about Scope

-- No programming
-- No apps
-- Just documentation
-- More about existing content, rather than new ideas.
-- Only "Language" topics (not "Framework", "Operating System" or "Applications & Media")

 ### Information